 What is USAL?

 USAL is the abbreviated name for the University of Salamanca in Spain.
-The university is located in the commune of Castile and Leon, where King Alfonso IX founded it.
-It is considered one of the oldest in the world, as it was established in 1218.
-The name of King Solomon inspires its name.
+The university is located in the Castile and León commune, where King Alfonso IX founded it.
+It is considered one of the world’s oldest, having been established in 1218.
+The name of King Solomon inspires the name.

 The next nuance is an elongated wavy crossbar for all the “A” symbols.
 Such a graphic technique is played very interestingly because, in a nutshell, there are several of these letters.
 The “D” has a similar element.

-In 2018, for the university’s 800th anniversary, a festive sign was developed, which was used for a limited time – only in the anniversary year.
+In 2018, for the university’s 800th anniversary, a festive sign was developed and used for a limited time, only in the anniversary year.
 It was named “USAL 800 Year Seal” and is used on special occasions.
-Reflects the connection between the traditions of the university and the future.
+Reflects the connection between the university’s traditions and the future.
 Its author is Miquel Barcelo.

-The logo depicts the abbreviation “USAL” in the form of two dragons, emphasizing the university’s affiliation to ancient times.
-Below them is the inscription “800 anos”, and even lower – “1218-2018”.
+The logo depicts the abbreviation “USAL” as two dragons, emphasizing the university’s connection to antiquity.
+Below them are the inscriptions “800 anos” and, even lower, “1218-2018”.
 Moreover, this sign exists in several versions.

 Font and Colors

-The logo is based on ancient symbols around the knight’s shield surrounded by ancient fortress walls’ battlements.
-It is divided into several parts: one central one, which depicts the king sitting on a throne, and six sides (right and left), depicting lions, subjects, and castles.
+The logo is based on ancient symbols around the knight’s shield, set against the battlements of an ancient fortress.
+It is divided into several parts: a central section depicting the king sitting on a throne, and six sides (right and left) depicting lions, subjects, and castles.
 Above them are two crossed keys and a crown, as a direct confirmation of the monarchy’s connection.
 Around the graphic elements is the phrase “SIGILVM VNIVERSITATIS STVDII SALAMANTINI” in uppercase.

 For the inscription, the designers used two fonts: Gloss Drop and the corporate Helvetic Neue.
 They also wrote the university’s motto in Spanish, “Deciamos ayer y diremos mañana,” which is present in some versions.

 The modern color of the graphic sign is silver-gray, but it was once copper-brown.
-In addition to them, the corporate palette includes yellow, blue, orange (early versions), and red (appeared later).
+In addition to them, the corporate palette includes yellow, blue, orange (in early versions), and red (which appeared later).